North Island Main Trunk: Electrification

 The electrification of the section, which had its genesis in a study group set up in June 1974 to report on measures to be taken to cope with increasing rail traffic volumes, received approval in 1980.
 This led to a technical study carried out with assistance from the Japanese Railway Technical Research Institute.
 The report stated that track capacity would be increased by electrification because such traction is faster and able to move more freight at once.
 The report stated, for example, that whereas a diesel locomotive could haul 720-tonne trains at 27 km/h up the Raurimu Spiral, an electric locomotive could haul 1100/1200-tonne trains at 45 km/h, cutting 3–5 hours off journey times.
 Less fuel would be needed and employing regenerative braking in electric locomotives lowers the fuel consumption further.

 Electrification's advantages were reflected in the economic evaluation in the report, which showed a rate of return of 18%.
 Sensitivity analysis showed that this high rate of return gave the project robustness against lower traffic volumes than expected (the return remained positive even if traffic fell), against significant increases in construction cost, and against lower than expected rises in the diesel fuel price.

 Part of the project included replacing the copper wire communications system with a new fibre optic communications cable (due to interference caused by AC power with the DC copper wire system) between Wellington and Auckland.
 In 1994 New Zealand Rail Limited sold the cable to Clear Communications for telephone traffic, leasing part of it back for signalling.

 Proposals to electrify the Auckland suburban rail network dated back to the 1960s, they mainly coincided with proposals to electrify the NIMT in its entirety.
 In 2005 the central government decided to implement a proposal to electrify the urban network at 25 kV AC, the same system as on the central NIMT.
 This included 35.7 km of the NIMT itself, from Britomart to just south of Papakura.
 Work on electrification of the Auckland network began in 2010.
 The first revenue electric services using AM class EMUs commenced on 28 April 2014 between Britomart and Onehunga on the Onehunga Line.
 The electrification project on the Auckland network, including the Auckland-Papakura section of the NIMT, was completed in July 2015, with all suburban services being electric.
-A diesel shuttle service runs on the non-electrified Pukekohe-Papakura section.
+A diesel shuttle service ran on the non-electrified Pukekohe-Papakura section from 2015 until 2022.

+In February 2008 former Auckland Regional Council Chairman Mike Lee suggested the initial electrification might be extended to Pukekohe, leaving a 60 km gap to Te Rapa.
+In 2012, in response to public submissions, the board of Auckland Transport decided to include an investigation into electrifying to Pukekohe to its 10-year programme.
+ATAP, Auckland's 2018–2028 plan provides for Pukekohe electrification, a third line from Westfield to Wiri and further new electric trains.
+In 2020 the government announced funding for electrification from Papakura to Pukekohe.
+The extension of electrification to Pukekohe was completed in August 2024.